 This might also be a good time to get feedback from your colleagues: invite them to your Chameleon account and ask them to download the Chrome Extension.
 They will be able to see, preview, and edit any Experiences you've built.

 Now that you have created your Experience, all that's left to do to set it live for your users, is to pick a Chameleon plan.
 With it, you have access to the full Chameleon functionality, including:

 Creating custom user Segments to target Experiences.

 Using integrations (to target users, to analyze Experiences, for add-on functionality, etc.).

-💡 Remember to define your Target Audience and test your Experience before publishing it.
-To test an Experience, you can set your target audience to Just Me or Chameleon admins, before deploying to a wider group.
+💡 Remember to define your custom Audiences and test your Experience before publishing it.
+To test an Experience, you can set the audience to Just Me or Chameleon admins, before deploying to a wider group.

 🎯 Chameleon automatically tracks performance data for your published Experiences.
 You can analyze this data from the Chameleon Dashboard, but you can also use our API or connect Integrations to send this data to your preferred analytics tool.